 The result of conflict management should ideally be the peaceful resolution of the conflict.
 This includes the clarification of misunderstandings as well as the conclusion of compromises.
 In professional life, conflict management ensures a harmonious working atmosphere, which in turn leads to more motivated and efficient employees.

 After successful conflict management, the parties involved in the conflict can continue to work together constructively and do not develop any resentment against each other, as they feel they have been treated equally fairly.

 If you are already a manager or thinking about building your own business team, you should definitely deal with the topic of conflict management.
 There is simply no way around it.
 Where people meet, conflicts arise, which you as a successful manager must be able to handle.

-At this point we would like to recommend our business coaching webinar to you.
+At this point we would like to offer you our business coaching webinar to the heart.
 The renowned business coach Dr. Frederik Hümmeke shows you: